 Nebula’s first appearance, Gina Torres makes an incredibly strong debut, establishing Nebula as someone who can give both Hercules and Iolaus a run for their money.

 The monster for this episode Arachne a spider woman who slowly picks the main characters off one by one is also one of the most effective.
 She is both tragic yet horrifying in the way she murders the men slowly and painfully.
 Though the effects for her are a bit ropey, the tense atmosphere generated by the script as well as the strong performances from Gina Torres, Kevin Sorbo and Michael Hurst help to make the episode one of the darkest and most effective.

 Following Iolaus’s death Hercules and Nebula venture to the underworld to try and bring him back.
-This is definitely one of the darkest episodes of the series.
-Its one of the few times where we see a darker side to Hercules as his obsession with bringing his friend back leads to many innocent people being killed.
+This episode is one of the few times where we see a darker side to Hercules as his obsession with bringing his friend back leads to many innocent people being killed.

 There are many frightening moments such as when Hercules and Nebula are cornered by ravenous Zombies.
 It also ends on a bleak note with all of Hercules’s sacrifices having been for nothing as Iolaus remains dead (though of course he would be back later but still).